 The Service is managed by the Head of Internal Audit who is professionally qualified as required by PSIAS.
-Although the Head of Internal Audit's direct reporting line on audit matters is to the Chief Financial Officer he also reports functionally to the Audit and Governance Committee which has responsibility for overseeing audit arrangements.
+Although the Head of Internal Audit's direct reporting line on audit matters is to the Chief Financial Officer, he also reports functionally to the Audit and Governance Committee which has responsibility for overseeing audit arrangements.

-Wherever possible, staff responsible for providing consultancy on a particular topic will not undertake assurance work on that topic for at least 12 months.
-Where this is unavoidable management supervision will ensure that no conflict of interest arises and objectivity is maintained.
-Apart from this the Service does not have any executive responsibilities and is independent of the activities that it audits.
+The Service does not have any executive responsibilities and is independent of the activities that it audits.
 This enables it to provide impartial and unbiased professional opinions and recommendations.

 The Service is free to plan, undertake and report on its work, as the Head of Internal Audit deems appropriate, in consultation with relevant managers and the Audit and Governance Committee.